It's like 7 o'clock or something in the evening on Tuesday here.

 Whereas the definition is relatively straightforward and bland.

-So we have real-world examples of this happening all the time all around us.
+So we have real world examples of this happening all the time all around us.

-And you encounter these people and and will interact with them that think differently than you about words, and where you're speaking to people, and you'll discover that you're just not communicating, even though you're using the same language, right?
+And where you're speaking to people and you'll discover that you're just not communicating even though you're using the same language, right?

-Um, very precisely, which is what happens with techies, and the other person has no frame of reference for thinking that way.
+And the other person has no frame of reference for thinking that way.

 And so thus is not understanding what you're saying.

-And so we have these real-world things that happen all the time, and and we get examples of this, right?
+And so we have these real world things that happen all the time.

 But anyway, he's this religious guy.

-Um, and he he keeps saying that we're in biblical times.
+And he keeps saying that we're in biblical times.

-And you know, so that's a connotation, right?
+And, you know, so that's a connotation, right?

-He's he's expressing his emotion.
+He's expressing his emotion.

 Because he's a religious guy.